Butler University Creative Writing Camp

 Butler University’s Creative Writing Camp offers an intensive and entertaining week of workshops to help young writers develop their talent and passion for writing.
 Campers will converse and work with accomplished novelists, poets, editors, and teachers of writing.

-Students entering grades 3–12 in fall 2018.
+Students entering grades 3–12 in fall 2021.
 Children will be grouped by ages.
 Camp will meet on the Butler campus, in Jordan Hall, third floor, room 304.
-Please register early as both weeks filled last year.

 For more information